 The Friends of Goddington Park are back in action!

 Top of our wish list currently is the enhancement of the under 5s playground at the Berrylands end of the park.
 We have a 3 phase development plan for the playground which includes new play equipment, benches and fencing, as well as possibly raised beds for planting projects with local primary schools.
+In 2023, we were successful with an application to the Bromley Platinum Jubilee Parks Fund and were awarded £20,000 to install two new springers, a new car, and a central clamber tower.
+The grant covered resurfacing and the committee joined in a day of painting to spruce up the remaining swings, seesaw and roundabout.

 Our beautiful Goddington Park was very good to us during the pandemic, giving us space to walk beneath the trees, breathe fresh air and listen to the birdsong.
 I’m sure that was a lifesaver for many of us.
 As we leave the pandemic behind us (hopefully) we hope you will help us preserve, protect and improve the park for the future.
 We can’t wait to get started!